A hierarchical resource-efficient deep policy gradient method for continuous-time optimal control problems: Deep hierarchical PGM

-The goal of this section is to solve the discretized approximation \eqref{prob:control_discretized} for large $n$, more efficiently than applying directly the brute-force deep PGM described in \eqref{prob:risk_minimization_theta}-\eqref{X^theta}.
-The idea of deep multi-scale PGM is explained in the following steps:
+The goal of this section is to solve the discretized approximation \eqref{prob:control_discretized} for large $n$, more efficiently than applying directly the brute-force deep PGM with $n$ time steps, described in \eqref{prob:risk_minimization_theta}-\eqref{X^theta}.
+The idea of deep hierarchical PGM is explained in the following steps:

 \textbf{Step 1.} Assume that $n=N_1N_2$ and consider the discrete problem \eqref{prob:control_discretized}-\eqref{Euler-Maruyama} with $n=N_1$, $\delta_1:= \frac{T}{N_1}$, and $T_{i}:=i\delta_1$.
-We call this problem the \emph{coarse discrete problem} and assume that there exists $\theta^1$ such that
+We call this problem the \emph{coarse discrete problem} and assume that there exists $\theta_1$ such that